-- High blood pressure

-- High salt intake can cause high blood pressure.
+- · High blood pressure - High salt intake can cause high blood pressure.
 But low sodium salt does not cause high blood pressure.

-- Obesity (linked with sleep apnoea)

-- High cholesterol ratio (total cholesterol number divided by HDL cholesterol).

-- Sleep apnoea syndrome

-- Smoking

-- Hazardous alcohol use (linked with sleep apnoea) (see the chapter on lifestyle medicine)

-What is a disease?
+Low sodium salt contains a lot of potassium chloride and less sodium chloride. - Obesity (linked with sleep apnoea).
+This is best measured using the waist to height ratio. - A high cholesterol ratio (the total cholesterol number divided by the HDL cholesterol). - · Sleep apnoea syndrome - Smoking - Hazardous and harmful alcohol use (linked with sleep apnoea) (see the chapter on lifestyle medicine) - 2 What is a disease?
 Please give me an example: